Jason's Tomb

-Jason's Tomb (Hebrew: kever Yason) is a rock-cut tomb dating to the first century BCE in the Hasmonean period, discovered in the Rehavia neighborhood in Jerusalem, Israel.
-It has been identified as the burial site of a certain Jason, possibly a naval commander, based on the charcoal drawing of two warships discovered in the cave.
+Jason's Tomb (קבר יאסון) is a Jewish rock-cut tomb located in the Rehavia neighborhood of Jerusalem, dating to the late second or early first century BCE, during the Hasmonean period.
+The tomb features a courtyard, a multi-chambered burial system with kokhim (niches), and a distinctive pyramid-shaped roof over its entrance.
+Inscriptions in Greek and Aramaic referring to a person named Jason, along with decorative motifs such as a ship, provide insight into the identity and social status of the deceased.

+Jason's Tomb is one of the earliest and most prominent examples of monumental Jewish tomb architecture in Second Temple-era Jerusalem.

 Discovery and research

 The tomb was discovered in 1956 and the authorities in charge of antiquities expropriated the site from its owners in order to preserve it.
-Levi Yitzhak Rahmani excavated it and published his findings in 1967.
+Levi Yizhaq Rahmani excavated it and published his findings in 1967.

 The tomb is considered to date from the time of Alexander Jannaeus (r.
 103–76 BCE).
 A ceramic assemblage found here was dated by one expert, Rachel Bar-Nathan, to no later than the 31 BC Judea earthquake, a date not readily accepted by everyone.
 Coins found at the site date to the first third of the first century CE.
 The tomb was finally blocked in 30/31 CE.